rvnyxie/registry-total/README.md

 # RegistryTotal Project
 Registration Management System<br>
-RegistryTotal is a web application developed to support the Vehicle Registration Department and inspection centers nationwide in managing vehicle inspections for automobiles.
+RegistryTotal is a web application developed to support the Vehicle Registration Department and inspection centers nationwide in managing vehicle inspections for automobiles.<br>
+Here is the [Figma design](https://www.figma.com/file/gMfg7f2zmkh2htwS3nbNgu/RegistryTotal-Design?type=design&node-id=0%3A1&mode=design&t=Y0UUur5GRfDrIUBv-1) for this project.
+This is used as a sample for the development and the final product can be a bit different.

 ## Technology used:
 - SvelteKit